WYSO: History

-In 1991, under the direction of General Manager Brian Gibbons and Program Director Ruth Dawson Yellowhawk, WYSO began the process to increase power from 10,000 watts up to 50,000, allowing the station to be heard throughout the Greater Dayton area and the Miami Valley.
-The station was placed on a list in 1995 to lose CPB funding as part of a political focus on public broadcasting funding by the 104th United States Congress and House Speaker Newt Gingrich, who promised to zero out CPB funding.
+In 1991, under the direction of General Manager Brian Gibbons and Program Director Ruth Dawson Yellowhawk, WYSO began the process to increase power from 10,000 watts to 37,000 watts, with permits to go up to 50,000, allowing the station to be heard throughout the Greater Dayton area and the Miami Valley.
+However, with an increased potential audience, the station was subsequently placed on a list in 1995 to lose CPB funding as part of a political focus on public broadcasting funding by the 104th United States Congress and House Speaker Newt Gingrich, who promised to zero out CPB funding.
 80 public radio stations were initially listed for defunding due to either a lack of audience or a lack of fundraising.
-Program changes during this period, including adding programs such as Fresh Air, This American Life and Marketplace, and moving to a 24-hour broadcast with the BBC World Service overnight, increased the WYSO audience, the station established new highs in listener support, and the station was removed from the so-called "dis" list in 1998.
+Controversial program changes during this period by Station Manager Norm Beeker, including adding programs such as Fresh Air, This American Life and Marketplace, cancelling Pacifica News and moving to a 24-hour broadcast with the BBC World Service overnight, increased the WYSO audience, the station established new highs in listener support, and the station was removed from the so-called "dis" list in 1998.

-In the spring of 2002, a group of listeners formed "Keep WYSO Local" in response to cutbacks to local programming.
+In the spring of 2002, a group of listeners formed "Keep WYSO Local" in response to cutbacks to local programming by GM Steve Spencer.
 The cutbacks included canceling volunteer-hosted shows like the evening jazz program, "Alternate Takes" and "Women in Music," which started in 1975 and was one of the country's longest running shows dedicated to women producers and musicians.
 Those changes made room on the WYSO schedule to carry the national music program World Cafe.
 The changes led to protests in the Yellow Springs community as the group debated the future of the station with the university.

-General Manager Neenah Ellis, working with leadership from the station, the licensee and the community, helped lead a process for WYSO to become independently owned and operated from Antioch College in 2019, for which the college received $3.5 million as compensation.
-The station continued in collaboration with the college, such as by remaining in the Kettering Building on campus and by working with college students as interns.
-Meanwhile, Antioch students have revived the low-watt, FCC-licensed radio station on campus — called Anti-Watt — which can be heard at 101.5 FM or streamed online.
+In 2019, General Manager Neenah Ellis, working with leadership from the station, college and community, helped lead a process for WYSO to become independently owned, though still operated from the Antioch's Yellow Springs campus.
+In exchange, the college received $3.5 million as compensation.
+The station continued working in collaboration with the college by remaining in the campus's Kettering Building and offering an internship program for college students.
+Meanwhile, Antioch students have revived the low-watt radio station on campus — called Anti-Watt — which can be heard on 101.5 FM or streamed online.